Macedonia (Greece): Prehistory

 Macedonia lies at the crossroads of human development between the Aegean and the Balkans.
 The earliest signs of human habitation date back to the palaeolithic period, notably with the Petralona cave in which was found the oldest yet known European humanoid, Archanthropus europaeus petraloniensis.
+The Ouranopithecus macedoniensis is perhaps the oldest, dating to 9.6–8.7 million years ago.
 During the early Neolithic period, the settlement of Nea Nikomedeia was developed.
 In the Late Neolithic period (c.
 4500), trade took place with quite distant regions, indicating rapid socio-economic changes.
 One of the most important innovations was the start of copper working.